AlejandroFuentePinero/job-intelligence-engine/docs/narrative/project_report.md

 **Chapter 3 is now closed.**

 # Chapter 4 — Recommender Engine (v1)

 Date: 2025-12-23
 ---

 ## Overview
 Chapter 4 begins the transition from **diagnostic positioning** (Chapter 3) to **actionable recommendation outputs**.
-The chapter reuses Chapter 3 as the canonical source of user-aligned candidates and derived skill features, then layers a lightweight recommender interface that (i) filters by suitability, (ii) separates opportunities into accessibility buckets via competitiveness, and (iii) attaches an individualized salary prediction signal based on the user’s skill profile.
+The chapter reuses Chapter 3 as the canonical source of user-aligned candidates and derived skill features, then layers a lightweight recommender interface that (i) filters by suitability, (ii) separates opportunities into accessibility buckets via competitiveness, (iii) attaches an individualized salary prediction signal based on the user’s skill profile, and (iv) returns an inspectable explanation layer for the Top-N results.

 ---